DejanJoksimovic/CV/README.md

 ## Additional

 * Interviewer for Frontend candidates in Endava: *2019 - up to date*
-* Mentorship in Saga and Endava (more then 10 people in total)
+* Mentorship in Saga and Endava (more then 15 people in total)
+* Leader of Belgrade Endava Frontend Community
 * Meetup presentation "How to boost your Frontend development using Fake apis" *March 26 2020*
+* Father
+* Playing 6, 7 and 8 string guitars (by my custom design) and composing extreme heavy metal
+* Filmophile